redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 export default { title: 'Components/Comment' }
 ```

-> Note that Datetimes will come from GraphQL in ISO8601 format
+> Note that Datetimes will come from GraphQL in ISO8601 format so we need to return one in that format here.

 Storybook will reload and be much happier:

 ![image](https://user-images.githubusercontent.com/300/95785006-ccbe2b80-0c89-11eb-8d3b-bdf5ad5a6d63.png)

-Let's add a little bit of styling and date conversion to get this Comment component looking like a nice, completed design element:
+Let's add a little bit of styling and date conversion to get this **Comment** component looking like a nice, completed design element:

 ```javascript{3-7,11-18}
 // web/src/components/Comment/Comment.js